 - (1)(a) Except as provided in s.
-775.16, a person shall not be disqualified from employment by the state, any of its agencies or political subdivisions, or any municipality solely because of a prior conviction for a crime.
-However, a person may be denied employment by the state, any of its agencies or political subdivisions, or any municipality by reason of the prior conviction for a crime if the crime was a felony or first degree misdemeanor and directly related to the position of employment sought. - (b) Except as provided in s.
-775.16, a person whose civil rights have been restored shall not be disqualified to practice, pursue, or engage in any occupation, trade, vocation, profession, or business for which a license, permit, or certificate is required to be issued by the state, any of its agencies or political subdivisions, or any municipality solely because of a prior conviction for a crime.
-However, a person whose civil rights have been restored may be denied a license, permit, or certification to pursue, practice, or engage in an occupation, trade, vocation, profession, or business by reason of the prior conviction for a crime if the crime was a felony or first degree misdemeanor and directly related to the specific occupation, trade, vocation, profession, or business for which the license, permit, or certificate is sought.
+775.16, a person may not be disqualified from employment by the state, any of its agencies or political subdivisions, or any municipality solely because of a prior conviction for a crime.
+However, a person may be denied employment by the state, any of its agencies or political subdivisions, or any municipality by reason of the prior conviction for a crime if the crime was a felony or first-degree misdemeanor and directly related to the position of employment sought. - (b) Except as provided in s.
+775.16, a person may be denied a license, permit, or certification to pursue, practice, or engage in an occupation, trade, vocation, profession, or business by reason of the prior conviction for a crime if the crime was a felony or first-degree misdemeanor that is directly related to the standards determined by the regulatory authority to be necessary and reasonably related to the protection of the public health, safety, and welfare for the specific occupation, trade, vocation, profession, or business for which the license, permit, or certificate is sought. - (c) Notwithstanding any law to the contrary, a state agency may not deny an application for a license, permit, certificate, or employment based solely on the applicant's lack of civil rights.
+However, this paragraph does not apply to applications for a license to carry a concealed weapon or firearm under chapter 790.

-- (2)(a) This section shall not be applicable to any law enforcement or correctional agency. - (b) This section shall not be applicable to the employment practices of any fire department relating to the hiring of firefighters.
-An applicant for employment with any fire department with a prior felony conviction shall be excluded from employment for a period of 4 years after expiration of sentence or final release by the Parole Commission unless the applicant, prior to the expiration of the 4-year period, has received a full pardon or has had his or her civil rights restored. - (c) This section shall not be applicable to the employment practices of any county or municipality relating to the hiring of personnel for positions deemed to be critical to security or public safety pursuant to ss.
+- (2)(a) This section does not apply to any law enforcement or correctional agency. - (b) This section does not apply to the employment practices of any fire department relating to the hiring of firefighters. - (c) This section does not apply to the employment practices of any county or municipality relating to the hiring of personnel for positions deemed to be critical to security or public safety pursuant to ss.
 125.5801 and 166.0442. - (3) Any complaint concerning the violation of this section shall be adjudicated in accordance with the procedures set forth in chapter 120 for administrative and judicial review.

-History.--ss.
+History.-ss.
 1, 2, 3, ch.
 71-115; s.
 1, ch.
 73-109; s.
 20, ch.
 81-24; s.
 30, ch.
 88-122; s.
 1, ch.
 90-266; s.
 678, ch.
 95-147; s.
 3, ch.
-2002-169.
+2002-169; s.
+3, ch.
+2011-207; s.
+90, ch.
+2013-183.